Today I want to show you what and what not to do when it comes to landing page design for SaaS (Software as a Service).

 So I’d move this further up, left align the content, and right align the video (maybe even make the preview slightly bigger).

-The point I’m trying to make is that this video is a great addition to the landing page and by simply changing how it’s positioned, the page would convert so much more.
+The point I’m trying to make is that this video is a great addition to the landing page design and by simply changing how it’s positioned, the page would convert so much more.

 #3.
 What to Actually Do (Drift)

-The final focus on my list of landing page examples is from Drift, and they start with something I like to see in a design.
+The final focus on my list of landing page design examples is from Drift, and they start with something I like to see in a design.

 First, the thing I find really cool is that their H1 tag shows how Drift can be used and transitions through this list of uses.